 A bit of a career chameleon, Lens work as a make-up artist involved him in several film projects and even more opportunity in the world of glamour.
 This bringing him to his own show in the French Quarter at Heartbreak Café, three nights a week, for a little over two years.
 Following was a another two plus years as Entertainment Director at a Central Florida club, The Connection.

 The stage led Len to a bigger stage, the Internet.
 Where Len founded a marketing/social activism experiment called StoneWall Society in 1999.
-Going on thirteen years later Len and the StoneWall Society have brought about Rainbow World Radio, Pride In The Arts Awards/Festivals, GLBT Hall Of Fame, and since 2001 OutVoice GLBT Charts.
+Going on fifteen years later Len and the StoneWall Society have brought about Rainbow World Radio, Pride In The Arts Awards/Festivals, GLBT Hall Of Fame, and since 2001 OutVoice GLBT Charts.
 StoneWall Society today maintains the largest internet directory of GLBT Artists.